jitu7033/c_project/sudoko_solver/Readme.md

 ./run

 WELCOME TO SUDOKO SOLVER

+Start Game: The program will prompt you to either continue with the current puzzle or exit.

+Choose Puzzle Type:

+Enter 1 to input your own puzzle.
+Enter any other number to get a randomly generated puzzle.
-click 1.
-To enter your own puzzle:
+Enter Puzzle: If you chose to input your own puzzle:
-click Any Key Integer.
-TO take random puzzle:
-1

-Enter your puzzles, fill zero for empty cells and numbers 1 to 9 for values:
+Enter the Sudoku grid values, using 0 for empty cells and 1 to 9 for the given numbers.
+Puzzle Difficulty: If you chose a random puzzle, specify the difficulty level:

+1-10: Cake
+10-20: Easy
+20-35: Medium
+35-80: Hard
+Solve Puzzle: After setting the puzzle, you can:

+Enter 1 to provide your own solution and validate it.
+Enter any other number to have the computer solve the puzzle and display the solution.
+Compare Solutions: If you entered your own solution, the program will compare it with the computer's solution and display discrepancies if any.

 +-------+------+---------+